 CHILDREN are most subject to them, but persons of all ages are liable to be afflicted with twenty copies will be forwarded. them.
-Bad breath, paleness about the lips, flushed cheeks, picking at the nose, wasting away, leanness, pain in the bowels, joints or limbs, disturbed sleep, frightful dreams, moaning and sometimes a voracious appetite, are among the symptoms of worms.
-Many are doctored for months for some other imaginary disease, when one box of Sherman's Worm Lozenges would effect a cure.
-Dr. Ryan, corner of Prince street and the Bowery, cured a man of worms that was reduced to a skeleton, and by only one box of Sherman's Lozenges: he is now as fat as an alderman.
+Bad breath, paleness about the lips, flushed cheeks, picking at the nose, wasting away, leanness, pain in the bowels, joints or limbs, disturbed sleep, frightful dreams, moaning and some- of the contents of the National Intelligencer times a voracious appetite, are among the symptoms of worms.
+Many are doctored for months for some other imaginary disease, when one box of Sherman's Worm Lozenges would effect a cure. eton, and by only one box of Sherman's Lozenges: bers to the weekly paper. he is now as fat as an alderman.
 The Hon B. B. Beardsley has saved the life of one of his children by them.
 The sale of over 2,000,000 of boxes has fully tested them.
 They are the only infallible worm destroying medicine known.
 What family will be without them !
-Asthma, and all affections of the lungs, will find the following rates : a healing value in Sherman's Cough Lozenges .--They saved the Rev. Richard De Forrest, the Rev. Mr. Streeter, Jonathan Howarth, Esq., and that worthy old hero, Leonard Rogers, from the consumptive's grave.
-They cured in one day, the

-Camphor Lozenges.
-Persons attending crowded rooms or travelling will find them to impart buoyancy of spirits and renew their energies.
+Asthma, and all affections of the lungs, will find the following rates: a healing value in Sherman's Cough Lozenges .-They saved the Rev. Richard De Forrest, the Rev. Mr. Streeter, Jonathan Howarth, Esq., and that worthy old hero, Leonard Rogers, from the consumptive's grave.
+They cured in one day, the Rev. Mr. Dunbar, the Rev. Mr. Handcock, Wm. tance of Fifty Dollars will command thirty-sevof a new book calculated for the juvenile read- H. Attree, Esq., of distressing coughs.
+They are en copies, er, bearing the above title.
+It is intended for the pleasantest cough medicine and cure the soon-

-January 1, 1846
+Headache, Sea-sickness and Palpitation, relieved in from five to ten minutes by Sherman's Camphor Lozenges.
+Persons attending crowded rooms or travelling will find them to impart buoy ancy of spirits and renew their energies-January 1, 1846